microsoft/pbiworkshops/Day After Dashboard in a Day/Prerequisites.md

 1. You must have a Power BI Premium backed workspace, thru one of the following methods.
     1. Dedicated capacity licensing (P,EM or A)
     1. User based capacity license (Premium Per User).
-1. You must [verify minimum system requirements](https://docs.microsoft.com/power-bi/fundamentals/desktop-get-the-desktop#minimum-requirements) are met Power BI Desktop.
+1. You must [verify minimum system requirements](https://docs.microsoft.com/power-bi/fundamentals/desktop-get-the-desktop#minimum-requirements) are met for Power BI Desktop.

 1. You must download and install Power BI Desktop from one of the options listed below:
     1. [Microsoft Store](https://aka.ms/pbidesktop)